-Most evaluations have found that SWAps generally contributed to more streamlined dialogue between the donor community and government, strengthened government leadership and coordination between donors.
-However, it was also found that this often took place at the cost of a centralization of policymaking and excessive attention on the workings of the SWAp rather than on the policy objectives^{28, 29}.
+Most evaluations have found that SWAps generally contributed to a more streamlined dialogue between the donor community and government, strengthening government leadership and coordination between donors.
+However, it was also found that this often took place at the cost of a centralization of policy-making and excessive attention on the workings of the SWAp rather than on the policy objectives (GDPRD 2007; ODI 2008).

-There also appears to be limited evidence that SWAps have actually led to a reduction in transaction costs - in fact, heavy management structures have often been created to support the design, implementation and monitoring of the SWAp.
+There also appears to be limited evidence that SWAps have actually led to a reduction in transaction costs-in fact, heavy management structures have often been created to support the design, implementation, and monitoring of the SWAp.
 Also, and despite the original intent, SWAps have ended up concentrating almost exclusively on the way resources are channeled to the beneficiary sectoral ministry, doing little to stimulate linkages across government and with non-state actors.
-Finally, as noted above, there is limited evidence - at least to-date - that SWAps have actually contributed to a more efficient use of public resources and better service delivery.
+Finally, as noted above, there is limited evidence-at least to-date-that SWAps have actually contributed to a more efficient use of public resources and better service delivery.

-SWAps initially targeted social sectors in highly aid dependent and low-income countries, in sectors with a large number of donors where aid fragmentation was a significant problem.
-In practice, some SWAps were funded by a single donor, and some others focused on sub-sectoral and multi-sectoral issues.
-This latter point has allowed for the emergence of environment-related SWAps, or Rural Development SWAps, such as for example the Netherlands supported Environmental SWAp in Colombia (2007-2010), which was funded to the tune of 16 million Euro.
-Key characteristics of this SWAp included the fact that funding was channeled to the national level, in response to a strong policy statement and accompanying expenditure framework, using both budget support and project-based aid.
+SWAps initially targeted social sectors in highly aid-dependent and low-income countries, in sectors with a large number of donors where aid fragmentation was a significant problem.
+In practice, some SWAps were funded by a single donor, and some others focused on subsectoral and multisectoral issues.
+This latter point has allowed for the emergence of environment-related SWAps, or rural development SWAps, such as for example the Netherlands-supported Environmental SWAp in Colombia (2007-2010), which was funded to the tune of €16 million.
+Key characteristics of this SWAp included funding that was channeled to the national level, in response to a strong policy statement and accompanying expenditure framework, using both budget support and project-based aid.
 However, this SWAp did not succeed in leveraging other donor support, as most programmatic approaches intend to do.

 The use of SWAps in the environment sector has also been limited, but has yielded some interesting lessons.
-In a 2010 report, DANIDA also evaluated the effectiveness and impacts of the sector-based or programmatic approach in the environment sector, which they termed "Environment Support Programs (ESPs)"30, which they had begun implementing since the late 1990s.
+In a 2010 report, the Denmark Agency for International Development Agency also evaluated the effectiveness and impacts of the sector-based or programmatic approach in the environment sector, which they termed "Environment Support Programs (ESPs)" (DANIDA 2010), which they had begun implementing since the late 1990s.
 The evaluation found that the approach was not entirely successful for various reasons.
-For example, "ESPs sought to build national frameworks or systems that would benefit more of the poor - because of their linkages to national poverty reduction plans - but in order to do so would require long-term engagement and strong national ownership.
-Thus, while these ESPs were better aligned to and provided support for national strategies and legislation, they nevertheless faced challenges in terms of insufficient national leadership and in being anchored to institutions with weaker political influence and capacity."31 It was also found that few of the ESPs actually lasted for the intended duration of 10-20 years.
-Furthermore, as with the Colombia example above, or the CIDA-GTZ led Forest and Environment Support Program in Cameroon, donor fragmentation remained an issue, as few other donors joined the ESPs with more than small-scale, ad hoc support.
-This latter example was one where the GEF was also able to provide additional funding, but where it was not engaged in the totality of the program - neither in scope nor in duration.
+For example, "ESPs sought to build national frameworks or systems that would benefit more of the poor-because of their linkages to national poverty reduction plans-but in order to do so would require long-term engagement and strong national ownership.
+Thus, while these ESPs were better aligned to and provided support for national strategies and legislation, they nevertheless faced challenges in terms of insufficient national leadership and in being anchored to institutions with weaker political influence and capacity" (DANIDA 2010).
+It was also found that few of the ESPs actually lasted for the intended duration of 10-20 years.
+Furthermore, as with the Colombia example above, or the Canadian International Development Agency-German Agency for Technical Cooperation led Forest and Environment Support Program in Cameroon, donor fragmentation remained an issue, as few other donors joined the ESPs with more than small-scale, ad hoc support.
+This latter example was one where the GEF was also able to provide additional funding, but where it was not engaged in the totality of the program-neither in scope nor in duration.